Skip to main content

 When he entered Seo-jun's orbit, Matteo was navigating the treacherous, windswept foothills of his own identity, trying to chart a course through a world that had given him no map.
 He was young, fiercely capable, but entirely alone in a foreign land.
 Seo-jun possessed the telescopes to see the distant horizons the young man was aiming for; Matteo possessed the quiet, steady hand to anchor the Astronomer's spinning universe.

 Together, they built a sanctuary out of nothing but unfiltered truth.
-For more than a decade, their collaboration existed in a rare pocket of the universe where no one else was allowed.
-Through bitter winters, personal storms, and the slow, grinding passage of a third of Matteo’s life, they became each other’s pressure release valve.
+For more years than fingers could count, their collaboration existed in a rare pocket of the universe where nothing else except natural creativity was allowed.
+Through bitter winters, personal storms, and the slow, grinding passage of a substantive part of both Matteo’s & Seo-jun's lives, they became each other’s pressure release valve.
 Every conversation was as natural and unburdened as the wind.

 Seo-jun watched Matteo map his independent shores, saw him claim his rightful space among his peers, and observed him grow into a brilliant professional of niche expertise.
 He took immense pride in the young man's absolute sovereignty.
 In his mortal arrogance, Seo-jun used to think that their fortress was built entirely outside of time itself.